thecodehunter/react-native-activity-rings/README.md

 # React Native Activity Rings

-This library is also compatible with Expo SDK and provides an activity ring visualization of data, used alongside with the ActivityRingsLegend component this will be a perfect solution for a 3 ring chart or progress chart.
+This library is compatible with Expo SDK and provides an activity ring visualization of data, used alongside with the ActivityRingsLegend component this will be a neat solution for a 3 ring chart or progress chart.

 ---